Breakthrough/PySceneDetect/docs/reference/command-line-params.md

   -h, --high-quality        Encode video with higher quality, overrides -f
                             option if present.
 Equivalent to specifying
                             --rate-factor 17 and --preset slow.
-  -a, --override-args ARGS  Override codec arguments/options passed to FFmpeg
+  -a, --args ARGS  Override codec arguments/options passed to FFmpeg
                             when splitting and re-encoding scenes.
 Use double quotes (") around specified arguments.
 Must
-                            specify at least audio/video codec to use (e.g. -a "-c:v [...] and -c:a [...]"). [default: "-c:v
+                            specify at least audio/video codec to use (e.g. -a "-c:v [...] and -c:a [...]").
-                            libx264 -preset veryfast -crf 22 -c:a copy"]
+                            [default: "-c:v libx264 -preset veryfast
+                            -crf 22 -c:a copy"]
   -q, --quiet               Suppresses output from external video splitting
                             tool.
   -c, --copy                Copy instead of re-encode using mkvmerge instead